 The majority of Sofar cities operate independently and host fewer shows.
 In most of them, events are free and organizers pass-the-hat to collect money for show expenses and artists.
 A smaller number of them sell tickets online and pay artists the same flat guarantee as in Sofar-operated cities.

 Compensation varies depending on the type of city.
-For ones where tickets are sold online in advance, each act is guaranteed $100 in the US, £75 in the UK, $100 CAD in Canada and 100€ in Spain.
+For ones where tickets are sold online in advance, each act is guaranteed $100 in the US, £75 in the UK, $100 CAD in Canada, $150 AUD in Australia, $120 NZD in New Zealand, and 100€ in Spain.

 For ticketed shows in the US, UK and Canada, payment levels are based on the number of tickets sold: